 Two-factor authentication adds an additional layer of security to user accounts.
 In order to log in on an account with two-factor authentication (2FA) enabled, it is necessary to provide both the login password and another factor.
-2FA in Nextcloud is pluggable, meaning that they are not part of the Nextcloud Server component but provided by official and 3rd-party Nextcloud apps.
+2FA in Nextcloud is pluggable, meaning that they are not part of the Nextcloud Server component but provided by featured and 3rd-party Nextcloud apps.

 Developers can build new two-factor provider apps.

 Enabling two-factor authentication¶